citelao/sensible/_coffee_shop/6-traditional.md

 * the VERIS schema makes it hard to realize *privacy breaches*

 We'll learn more about all of that in the next section.

 ---

-## Scalable hacking: the unaccountable ones

-What about the unaccountable ones: modems, routers, NASes, Raspberry Pis, TVs, IoT devices, Chrome's unwanted notifications?

-Some companies have a lot farther to go...

----